rwilliams/jrubywiki/JRuby-and-Truffle-Interop.md

 Otherwise, if the receiver is a Ruby `String` and the label is an integer, write a byte from the string, ignoring the encoding.

-Otherwise, if there isn't a method defined on the object with the same name as the label, and there is a method defined on the object called `[]=`, call `[]=` with the label as the argument.
+Otherwise, if there isn't a method defined on the object with the same name as the label, and there is a method defined on the object called `[]=`, call `[]=` with the label as the argument (which can be anything).

 Otherwise, perform a method call using the label, appended with `=`, as the called method name.